-N EDITORIAL By Artie Dee One of the easiest things to do is to fall out of step with the parade-to remain on the sidelines while progress speeds past.
+N EDITORIAL By Artie Dee

+One of the easiest things to do is to fall out of step with the parade-to remain on the sidelines while progress speeds past.
 While this is easy, the trouble is that profits pass you by at the same time.
-It's up to you to put on your running shoes if you want to keep up with all the advances that are being made in radio and-still more important-make them put cash into your till taken place, at least as far sales are concerned, as within the past year.
+It's up to you to put on your running shoes if you want to keep up with all the advances that are being made in radio and-still more important-make them put cash into your till.

+Millions of dollars worth of publicity are being given to developments which have taken place, at least as far as sales are concerned, within the past year.
 Three such developments are Television, Frequency Modulation and Facsimile.